klerk-framework/website/docs/advanced-topics/performance.md

 * Deploy (more) read-replicas.
 * Don't hang on to read locks longer than necessary (i.e. avoid the readSuspend method).
-* Create your own collections to speed up reading.
+* Create your own views to speed up reading.